SALASJA/Simple_HTTP_Server_In_Python/README.md

 - httpserver4.py takes what we have in httpserver3.py and adds code that will return a 404 not found, if html file was not found (one of the links intentionally does not work)

 - httpserver5.py works exactly the same as httpserver4.py, but the example uses a python function to make it more modular

+note: the favicon.ico file is needed for some reason else it wont work (there is a request for it) so don't erase it, it's basically an image file and there are online sites where you can make one